Specialist units

 Feeding and bonding areas also give mothers in the wider prison population the ability to spend time with their young child.

-Also see this booklet New Beginnings - Mothers with Babies Unit which was developed to explain the options mothers who have babies or who will give birth in prison have to care for and bond with their children and this evaluation of Mothers with Babies Units from 2013.
-Formative Evaluation of the Mothers with Babies Units (2013).
+Also see this booklet New Beginnings - Mothers with Babies Unit which was developed to explain the options mothers who have babies or who will give birth in prison have to care for and bond with their children and this Formative Evaluation of the Mothers with Babies Units (2013).